What are the fundamentals behind rotary mechanical seals?

 Rotating Face

 The rotating face, as the name suggests, rotates with the shaft of the machinery.
-Like the stationary face, it from durable materials capable of withstanding high pressures, temperatures, and friction.
-The rotating face is usually to the shaft using a drive mechanism, such as a key or a set screw.
+Like the stationary face, it is made from durable materials capable of withstanding high pressures, temperatures, and friction.
+The rotating face is usually attached to the shaft using a drive mechanism, such as a key or a set screw.
 As the shaft rotates, the rotating face rubs against the stationary face, creating a thin film of fluid between them.
 This fluid film acts as a lubricant, reducing friction and wear between the two faces.

 Spring Assembly